 - Introduce your dog to your neighbours, the postman/milkman and every person he would see often.

 - Think about buying a GPS tracking collar or at least renting one for a few weeks, until your dog becomes familiar with the new place.

 - Try to stick to your old routines for walking, and feeding.
 This may be hard for you, as you have a brand new home to take care of, but it will help your dog to settle easier.

 - Be patient with your dog in the new house.
 He will probably make some accidents on the carpet and make some mess.
 Don’t punish him or make a fuss, as it’s because of the new surroundings.
 Give him rewards when he does his job in the right place.
 Once your dog settle in the new house – he will stop the “accidents”.

 - Take out furniture that’s been used by another dog.
 Its smell might make your dog anxious and restless.
 Sofa collection or any other type of furniture pick and delivery service is a great option for people who want to get rid of old furniture and deliver it to a charity.
 Strong Move can help you with this.

 Image credit: mbtrama

 After all, the question "how to move with a dog" has one certain answer - be prepared for everything!
-The moving house with your dog might have a great effect on its behaviour.
-So, make sure to create a plan and to follow it strictly.
-Keep calm for yours and your dog's sake during the whole process.
+Moving house with your dog might have a great effect on its behaviour.
+So, make sure to create a plan and follow it strictly.
+Keep calm for your and your dog's sake during the whole process.

 If you own a removals business, you should be informed about the specifications of how moving is done not just with dogs but with things such as fine art, fragile items and more.
 Before you get into these details, read carefully the things you need to do when starting a man and van business.